hookdeck/chargebee-demo/README.md

 **Business Use Case:** Track revenue, confirm renewals, update billing status, and send payment confirmation emails.

-Each handler extracts event data from the webhook payload, processes it based on the event type, and returns a 200 OK response to confirm successful delivery to Hookdeck.
+Each handler extracts event data from the webhook payload, processes it based on the event type, and returns a 200 OK response to confirm successful delivery to the Event Gateway.
 The handlers include TODO comments indicating where to implement idempotency checks and your specific business logic.

 ## Health Check